honeycombio/example-greeting-service/node/README.md

 `curl localhost:7000/greeting` for greeting

+`curl localhost:9000/message` for message only

+`curl localhost:8000/name` for name only

 `curl localhost:6001` for year only

-`curl localhost:9000/message` for message only